geopm/endeavor-tutorial/README.md

 integrating their application with the GEOPM runtime is to analyze performance of the application without modifying its source code.
-This can be enabled by using the GEOPM launcher script to launch the application while specifying the --geopm-preload option:
+This can be enabled by using the GEOPM launcher script to launch the
+application:

     geopmlaunch impi \
                 -ppn 4  \
                 -n 8 \
-                --geopm-preload \
                 --geopm-report=tutorial_0.report \
                 --geopm-trace=tutorial_0.trace \
                 ./tutorial_0

-The LD_PRELOAD environment variable set when using the --geopm-preload option enables the GEOPM library to interpose on MPI using the PMPI interface.
+The LD_PRELOAD environment variable is set when using the geopmlaunch which enables the GEOPM library to interpose on MPI using the PMPI interface.
 Linking directly to libgeopm has the same effect, but this is not done in the Makefile for tutorial_0 or tutorial_1.
 See the geopm(7) man page for a detailed description of the other environment